Last modified: March 27, 2021, 11:53 a.m.

 Native

-The fore wings are light ochreous with whitish length lines and a white costa line.
-Those lines are very narrow although rather good distinguishable.
+The light ochreous forewings with narrow whitish length lines and a white costal line.

-The antennae are ringed alternating till ½ or sometimes till the top.
+The antennae are ringed alternating till half or sometimes towards the top.

 The eggs are deposited on a flower of the food plant.
-The young larvae live in a fruitlet and eats the seeds.
-Later on a case is formed and the larvae are eating the fruits from the outside.
+The young larvae live in a fruitlet and eat the seeds.
+Later on, a case is formed and the larvae eat the fruits from the outside.

 Larvae from August till November.

-Pupation in the following spring, still in the case.
+Pupation in the following spring, is still the case.

 Mainly Juncus articulatus & acutiflorus.